Homeomorphisms of surfaces that preserve continuously differentiable curves: Example elements from

-Any curve that is $C^1$ and passes through only finitely many of the $x_n$ will continue to be $C^1$ after $P$ is applied since each of the non-differentiable points are isolated.
-If a $C^1$ curve passes through infinitely many of the $x_n$, then it must have a slope of 0 at the origin.
-Moreover, by continuity of tangent lines, the slopes of this curve at the $x_n$ must be converging to 0 as $n \rightarrow \infty$.
-So $P$ will be the identity on this curve except at finitely many of the $x_n$.
+Any curve that is $C^1$ and passes through only finitely many of the $\supp(\rho_n)$ will continue to be $C^1$ after $P$ is applied since each of the non-differentiable points are isolated.
+On the other hand, it can be shown by direct computation that the image of any $C^1$ curve that passes through infinitely many of the $\supp(\rho_n)$ will still be a $C^1$ curve.
+In particular, when the $p_n$ approach the identity, the distortion on the curve also decreases as it approaches the origin, preserving the continuity of the tangent directions.
 Thus $P$ maps every $C^1$ curve to a $C^1$ curve.

 Since $P^{-1}$ can be described identically, then $P^{-1}$ also maps every $C^1$ curve to a $C^1$ curve.
 Thus $P$ is an element of $\thomeo \!\left(\mathbb{R}^2\right)$ that is not differentiable at the points $(2^{-n},0)$. \end{proof}